jelledevleeschouwer/6LoWPAN_log/README.md

 ##### 12 Aug 2015 15h -   Working repository.
 All my code can be found in my fork of daniele's Geomess repository on: https://github.com/jelledevleeschouwer/geomess The working directory is 'apps/IEEE802154'

+##### 12 Aug 2015 20h -   Tested hardcoded 802.15.4-communication over Geomess.
+Tried to send some hardcoded 802.15.4-MAC frames through *pico_dev_sixlowpan* over the Geomess-network, with sucess.
+Took some raw data buffer of a 6LoWPAN sample capture and used dev-send to send over Geomess.
+After setting the link-layer encapsulation type of the pcap-geomess node, the traffic could be examined in Wireshark.
+The pcap-file of the hardcoded communication can be found in this repository under 'hardcoded_802_15_4.pcap'.
+The first 2 packets aren't correctly formatted since that are ICMPv6 router sollication packets from picoTCP's Neighbour Discovery's DAD.
+When the time arrives that those 2 packets are correctly parsed, I'm heading in the right direction. ;-)

+TODO: Dynamically encapsulate *to-send* data in an IEEE802.15.4-MAC frame.